 Traditionally, ships the size of destroyers and cruiser had two cabins for the Captain.
-One was a large cabin that had a nice bedroom, a sitting/dining room/office and a galley and was known as the "in port cabin".
+One was a large cabin that had a nice bedroom, a sitting/dining room/office, a head with a shower, and a galley.
+This was known as the "in port cabin".
 The other cabin was a lot smaller; it had a bunk with a small closet and a tiny head.
-That was the "at sea" cabin.
-The at sea cabin was usually immediately behind the Bridge, the door often opened onto a passageway that had a ladder which went down to CIC.
+That was the "at-sea" cabin.
+The at-sea cabin was usually immediately behind the Bridge, the door often opened onto a passageway that had a ladder which went down to CIC.
 The Captain slept there when the ship was at sea so that he could quickly get to the Bridge.
 On ships with dial telephone systems, his phone rang in the at-sea cabin, the in-port cabin and next to his chair on the starboard forward corner of the Bridge.

 That was not the case on the Knox class (1052) frigates.
 The Captain's cabin was forward of CIC, next to a four-man berthing compartment for very junior officers (the "JO Locker", later sometimes used for berthing female officers, as it had its own head) and under the Bridge.
 There was a voice tube that ran from the Captain's rack to just in front of the helm station.
 If the OOD blocked it with his head, what the Captain said was pretty secure.